 If You Only Enforce One Rule for AI Code, Make It fn(args, deps)

-There is one pattern that works for both new and legacy codebases because you can adopt it as a non-breaking change.
+One pattern works in both new and legacy codebases because you can adopt it incrementally, without breaking callers.

-Every function has exactly two inputs: data (args) and capabilities (deps).
+For business logic, treat every function as having two inputs: data (args) and capabilities (deps).

 fn(args, deps) is that constraint